Military plane carrying air force cadets crashes in Ukraine, killing 22 | Business

 A military transport plane carrying air force cadets crashed and burst into flames near a highway in northeastern Ukraine on Friday evening, killing at least 22 people on board, officials said.
 The Antonov An-26 aircraft crashed while trying to land during a training exercise, the General Staff of the Armed Forces Ruslan Khomchak said in a statement, adding that at least two more people were critically injured.

 Video posted by Deputy Interior Minister Anton Gerashchenko on Facebook showed the plane in flames lying near a road and smoke billowing upwards in the night sky.
-Pictures taken later showed rescue workers inspecting the wreckage near the town of Chuhuiv.
+Footage taken later showed rescue workers inspecting the smoking wreckage near the town of Chuhuiv.

 An investigation has started on what caused the crash.
 One pilot reported failure in the left engine of the twin-engined plane, said Oleksiy Kucher, the governor of the Kharkiv region, according to Interfax Ukraine, adding this would not have been a critical situation for an experienced pilot.